ehmorris/unicornmeet/_posts/2012-11-22-design-hacking.md

 [In a seminal post](http://paulbuchheit.blogspot.com/2009/10/applied-philosophy-aka-hacking.html), Paul Buchheit describes hacking as the search for the actual rules of a system, as opposed to the perceived or claimed rules.
 It is a search for truth.

 Hacking is an overloaded word in our culture.
-It is a search for the truth, but it is also a search for vulnerabilities and the means to exploit them.
+It is a search for truth, but it is also a search for vulnerabilities and the means to exploit them.
 It often operates in the space between right and wrong.
 Taken far enough, hacking changes the world.
 It creates a new system with new rules by destroying the old system.
-It's hard not to evoke shades of Nietzsche here.
+It's hard not to evoke shades of [Nietzsche](http://www.goodreads.com/quotes/384722-man-is-a-rope-stretched-between-the-animal-and-the) here.

 Design that doesn't attempt to achieve systematic change is merely style.
-The stylist produces passing fashion that is easily incorporated into the existing order of things.
+The stylist produces fashion that is easily incorporated into the existing order of things.
 In order to meaningfully shape the future, design must challenge and overturn entrenched systems, not simply create new packages for yesterday's ideas.